weaviate/weaviate-io/developers/weaviate/concepts/resources.md

 The following tactics can help to reduce Weaviate's memory usage:

-- **Use vector compression (i.e. product quantization)**.
-This is a technique that can reduce the memory footprint of vectors.
-This can be enabled by setting `vectorIndexConfig/pq/enabled` to `true` in the collection definition.
-This may impact recall performance, so we recommend to test this setting on your dataset before using it in production.
+- **Use vector compression**.
+Product quantization (PQ) is a technique that reduces the size of vectors.
+Vector compression impacts recall performance, so we recommend tests this setting on your dataset before using it in production.

+To enable PQ, update `pq` under `vectorIndexConfig` in your collection definition.
 For more information, see [Product Quantization](../concepts/vector-index.md#hnsw-with-product-quantization-pq).

-- **Reduce the dimensionality of your vectors.** The most effective approach reduce the number of dimensions per fector.
-Consider whether a model that uses fewer dimensions may be suitable for your use-case (e.g. 384d instead of 1536).
+- **Reduce the dimensionality of your vectors.** The most effective approach to reducing memory size, is to reduce the number of dimensions per vector.
+If you have high dimension vectors, consider using a model that uses fewer dimensions.
+For example, a model that has 384 dimensions uses far less memory than a model with 1536 dimensions.

 - **Reduce the number of `maxConnections` in your HNSW index settings**.
+Each object in memory has up to `maxConnections` connections.
+Each of those connections uses 8-10B of memory.
+To reduce the overall memory footprint, reduce `maxConnections`.

-Because each edge uses 8-10B of memory, reducing the maximum number can reduce the memory footprint.
-If this change adversely affects the recall performance of the HNSW index, you can mitigate this effect by increasing one or both of the `efConstruction` and `ef` parameters.
-Increasing `efConstruction` will increase the import time without affecting query times.
-Increasing `ef` will increase query times without affecting import times.
+Reducing `maxConnections` adversely affects HNSW recall performance.
+To mitigate this effect,increase one or both of the `efConstruction` and `ef` parameters.

+- Increasing `efConstruction` increases import time without affecting query times.
+- Increasing `ef` increases query times without affecting import times.

 - **Use a vector cache that is smaller than the total amount of your vectors (not recommended)**.
 This strategy is described under [Vector Cache](#vector-cache) below.
-It can have a significant performance impact, and thus it is only recommended in specific situations.
+It has a significant performance impact, and is only recommended in specific, limited situations.

 ## Vector Cache

 For optimal search and import performance, all previously imported vectors need to be held in memory.
-The size of the vector cache is specified by the `vectorIndexConfig/vectorCacheMaxObjects` parameter in the collection definition.
-By default, when creating a new collection, this limit is set to one trillion (i.e. `1e12`) objects.
+The size of the vector cache is specified by the [`vectorCacheMaxObjects`](/developers/weaviate/configuration/indexes) parameter in the collection definition.
+By default this limit is set to one trillion (`1e12`) objects when you create a new collection.

-A disk lookup for a vector is orders of magnitudes slower than memory lookup, so reducing the `vectorCacheMaxObjects` should be done with care and we suggest this be done only as a last resort.
+You can reduce the size of `vectorCacheMaxObjects`, but a disk lookup for a vector is orders of magnitudes slower than memory lookup.
+Only reduce the size of `vectorCacheMaxObjects` with care and as a last resort.

 Generally we recommend that:
-- During imports, set the limit so that all vectors can be held in memory.
-Each import requires multiple searches so import performance will drop drastically as not all vectors can be held in the cache.
+- During import set `vectorCacheMaxObjects` high enough that all vectors can be held in memory.
+Each import requires multiple searches.
+Import performance drop drastically when there isn't enough memory to hold all of the vectors in the cache.

-- When only or mostly querying (as opposed to bulk importing), you can experiment with vector cache limits which are lower than your total dataset size.
-Vectors which aren't currently in cache will be added to the cache if there is still room.
-If the cache runs full, it is dropped entirely and all future vectors need to be read from disk the first time.
-Subsequent queries will be taken from the cache, until it runs full again and the procedure repeats.
-Note that the cache can be a very valuable tool if you have a large dataset, but a large percentage of users only query a specific subset of vectors.
-In this case, you might be able to serve the largest user group from cache while requiring disk lookups for "irregular" queries.
+- After import, when your workload is mostly querying, experiment with vector cache limits that are less than your total dataset size.

+  Vectors that aren't currently in cache are added to the cache if there is still room.
+If the cache fills, Weaviate drops the whole cache.
+All future vectors have to be read from disk for the first time.
+Then, subsequent queries runs against the cache, until it fills again and the procedure repeats.
+Note that the cache can be a very valuable tool if you have a large dataset, and a large percentage of users only query a specific subset of vectors.
+In this case you might be able to serve the largest user group from cache while requiring disk lookups for "irregular" queries.

 ### When to add more Memory to your Weaviate machine or cluster

-Typically you should consider adding more memory if:
+Consider adding more memory if:
-- (more common) you want to import a larger dataset
+- You want to import a larger dataset (more common).
-- (less common) exact lookups are disk-bound and could be sped up by more memory for page-caching.
+- Exact lookups are disk-bound and more memory will improve page-caching (less common).

 ## The role of GPUs in Weaviate

-Weaviate Core itself does not make use of GPUs, however some of the models included in various modules (`text2vec-transformers`, `qna-transformers`, `ner-transformers`, etc.) are meant to be run with GPUs.
-These modules run in isolated containers, so you can run them on GPU-accelerated hardware while running Weaviate Core on low-cost CPU-only hardware.
+Weaviate Core itself does not make use of GPUs.
+However, some of the models that Weaviate includes as modules are meant to run with GPUs, for example `text2vec-transformers`, `qna-transformers`, and `ner-transformers`.
+These modules run in isolated containers, so you can run the module containers on GPU-accelerated hardware while running Weaviate Core on low-cost CPU-only hardware.

 ## Disks: SSD vs Spinning Disk

 Weaviate is optimized to work with Solid-State Disks (SSDs).
-However, spinning hard-disks can be used with some performance penalties.
+However, spinning hard-disks can also be used with some performance penalties.

 import DocsMoreResources from '/_includes/more-resources-docs.md';